wiz64/stacy/README.md

 # stacy
-stacy is a cute little who can manage your blog, social accounts, search for you, tell you jokes
+Stacy is a little girl who can manage your everyday tasks like posting to social media, blog, channels.
+She can post memes on your behalf, serve you memes, music and jokes, drive away your emptyness.